Canada to remove military from sex offence investigations

 Canada's military has been under pressure in the face of multiple allegations of sexual misconduct in recent years, including some against high-ranking officers.

-Previous promises of reform have fallen flat but "this time is different," Defence Minister Anita Anand told reporters Tuesday.
+Previous promises of reform have fallen flat but "this time is different," Defence Minister Anita Anand told reporters.

 "We are here with a road map for progress."

-Anand presented a report in parliament on Tuesday vowing to move forward on all 48 recommendations a former Supreme Court Justice made in late May in response to the allegations.
+Anand presented a report in parliament on Tuesday vowing to move forward on all 48 recommendations former Supreme Court Justice Louise Arbour made in late May in response to the allegations.

 Anand's report, which also pledges a review of military colleges and their culture, set no time frame to implement key recommendations, and Anand said some will take years.